mitsuhiko/minijinja/examples/README.md

 * [autoreload](autoreload): shows how to use auto reloading.
 * [build-script](build-script): Demonstrates how to generate Rust code with MiniJinja in build scripts.
+* [custom-loader](custom-loader): shows how to load templates dynamically at runtime with a custom loader.
 * [debug](debug): contains an example showing the built-in `debug()` function.
 * [dsl](dsl): shows how to use MiniJinja has a DSL.
 * [dynamic-context](dynamic-context): demonstrates how to use dynamic objects as template context.